oryabkov/SCFD-mesh_proto/README.md

   #ABOUT
 This is prototype version for (presumably unstructured) mesh framework in SCFD.
 Previuos version (SimpleCFD/samples_n_protos/unstructured_mesh_framework) is taken as basis for this new one.
+Also, most recent versions of 'communication' (SimpleCFD/samples_n_protos/unstructured_mesh_framework) and 'for_each' (SimpleCFD/samples_n_protos/for_each) are supposed to be used.
 Main goals are the following:
 * Getting rid of internal mesh format (both file fromat and CPU maintain structures) as something excessive.
 There will be no converters.
 It is supposed that solvers will read externals mesh files at once.